Faith in the Postcolonial Awakening

 - subverting what we don’t want the people to perceive.

 Internalised oppression is one of the more pervasive consequences of the colonial mind-set.
 It can be understood in both systemic and personal terms.
-The political regime of Robert Mugabe in Zimbabwe, as evidenced in the opening years of the 21st century, highlights the systemic mimicry often noted in postcolonial studies.
-Having thrown off the imposing control of the external colonizer (namely, the British), Robert Mugabe, and his cronies, have internalized the very domination they fought so hard to get rid of, and now impose it on the Zimbabwean people through forms of oppression and deprivation, some of which are worse than ever imposed by the British colonizers.
+The political regime of the late Robert Mugabe in Zimbabwe, as evidenced in the opening years of the 21st century, highlights the systemic mimicry often noted in postcolonial studies.
+Having thrown off the imposing control of the external colonizer (namely, the British), Robert Mugabe, and his cronies, have internalized the very domination they fought so hard to get rid of, and subsequently imposed it on the Zimbabwean people through forms of oppression and deprivation, some of which were worse than ever imposed by the British colonizers.

 The personal nature of internalized oppression is best exemplified in the sense of victimization incurred by abuse – physical, emotional or sexual.
 The consequent sense of inferiority and unworthiness, with overt or covert feelings of guilt and shame, may prevail for years.
 These feelings may be buried deep in the subconscious, until brought into conscious awareness deliberately (as in therapy) or accidently (as in a traumatic experience).
 While the person feels victimized, the oppression is at work.
 When the person internalizes a sense of being a survivor rather than a victim, then freedom is more likely to ensue.